Homosexuality in Indonesia: Radicalization of law and practice since 2016

 Recently, Indonesian politicians and government officials made a series of homophobic comments, that ended in a series of rule proposals with clear anti-gay tenor.
 Several human rights organizations as the Human Rights Watch are concerned.
 Discriminatory police raids conducted against homosexual men by the pornography law can lead to an imprisonment of 15 years.
 In April 2017, in Aceh, a homosexual couple had consensual coitus in the privacy of their own home.
 They face public flogging based on the Sharia (Islamic laws).
 This is against international anti-torture law.

 Increased police raids along with a changing political culture forced the closure of most of Jakarta's gay bars and clubs, the hub of gay life in Indonesia outside of Bali, and in 2017 the last operating gay club in Jakarta, Apollo, closed its doors, but has since opened again in 2018 and changed its name to True Lounge in 2019.

 Traditions

-Although the subjects of homosexuality are considered as a shame and people often refuse to discuss it in public, some culture and traditions in Indonesia records same sex relationships and activities, or LGBT behaviors.
+Although the subjects of homosexuality are considered as a shame and people often refuse to discuss it in public, some culture and traditions in Indonesia records same sex relationships and activities, or LGBTQ behaviors.